stackhpc/reductionist-rs/README.md

   * Error handling and reporting is minimal
   * No support for missing data
-  * No support for compressed or encrypted objects
+  * No support for encrypted objects

 ## Running